CS480UIC/dbs-office_hour_queue/README.md

 Darian Danciu

 # Database description
-Office Hour Queue DB that will store information about students, TAs, and Professors.
+Office Hour Queue DB that will store information about courses, office hours, students, TAs, and Professors.

-It is meant to organize different entities in separate tables.
+In total there are 5 entities in our database.

+The entities are designed such that fetching and writing data is seamless during implementation in the backend.